What was the primary goal of the Freedmen's Bureau?

 Prepare for the AICE US History Exam with multiple choice questions and flashcards, complete with hints and explanations.
 Ace your exam now!

 The primary goal of the Freedmen's Bureau was to assist former enslaved individuals in transitioning to freedom.
-Established in 1865, the Bureau aimed to provide critical support to millions of newly freed African Americans in the South after the Civil War.
-Its services included offering food, housing, medical care, legal assistance, and helping to reunite families separated during slavery.
+Established in 1865, shortly after the Civil War, the Freedmen's Bureau aimed to provide support to millions of freed slaves who were navigating the challenges of newfound liberty.
+This organization offered various forms of assistance, including food, housing, healthcare, and legal help, addressing the immediate needs of those who had been emancipated.

 Subscribe